Accurate photometric calibration by fitting the system transmission: Tests on real data from LAST

 After introducing a general formulation for the instrumental transmission model in Sect. \ref{sec:OTA_transmission}, we now define each term specifically for the application to LAST data.
 In the case of LAST, the optical elements in each telescope are the primary mirror, the corrector plate and the field flattener lenses.
 Therefore, we rewrite Equation \ref{eq:T_tel} as

 where $T_{XLT}$ is the mirror transmission with the Celestron Starbright XLT coating and $T_{lenses}$ the transmission of the corrector plate and field flattener.
 We consider the reflectivity of the primary mirror (T$_{XLT}$) and the transmission of the corrector plate (T$_{corr}$) from the StarBright XLT coating technical datasheet\footnote{\url{https://www.celestron.com/pages/starbright-xlt-optical-coatings}}.
 The available measurements cover only a wavelength range that is smaller than the one where the LAST camera is sensitive.
-Therefore, these transmission curves are modelled with 2$^{nd}$ order polynomial functions and extrapolated to the desired range.
-Although measurements for the field flattener lens system are not available, we assume that its transmission s a similar wave dependence to that of the corrector.\\ The other instrumental term for the transmission is T$_{det}$ from Equation \ref{eq:T_det}.
+Therefore, these transmission curves are modelled with second-order polynomial functions and extrapolated to the desired range.
+Although measurements for the field flattener lens system are not available, we assume that its transmission has a similar wave dependence to that of the corrector.\\ The other instrumental term for the transmission is T$_{det}$ from Equation \ref{eq:T_det}.
 In the case of LAST, no filter is used and therefore

 where T$_{QE}$ is the quantum efficiency measured for the QHY600-PH CMOS camera mounted on each LAST telescope \citep{2023PASP..135f5001O}.
 Since the QE is dependent on the incidence angle, we expect the nominal QE to vary across the field of view.
-In order to allow some optimization of the effective camera QE, we fit the laboratory measurements from \citealt{2023PASP..135f5001O} with the skewed gaussian function multiplied by a perturbation term (Equation \ref{eq:general_Tdet_model} and \ref{eq:skewed_gaussian}), with an 8th order Legendre polynomial basis.
+In order to allow some optimization of the effective camera QE, we fit the laboratory measurements from \cite{2023PASP..135f5001O} with the skewed Gaussian function multiplied by a perturbation term (Equation \ref{eq:general_Tdet_model} and \ref{eq:skewed_gaussian}), with an 8th order Legendre polynomial basis.
 This procedure is done once and the polynomials parameters listed in Table \ref{tab:model_QE_parameters} are held fix during the calibration.
 We also fix the parameters $A$, $\gamma$ and $\sigma$, but we leave $\mu$ as a free parameter.
-In appendix \ref{app:appendix_c} we show the effects of this method across the field of view when this freedom is not included in the model, and color terms are observed in the final model residuals after the calibration.\\ To summarize, Figure \ref{fig:ota_transmission} shows each instrumental component of the transmission and the resulting shape $T_{OTA}$ (solid red line) given by
+In appendix \ref{app:appendix_c} we show the effects of this method across the field of view when this freedom is not included in the model, and color terms are observed in the final model residuals after the calibration.